+The similar motifs in the first row (gimme_143_MEME_4_w12, DECOD_Motif4_13 and DME_AHGGTGRWR) cover all 13 of the promoters.
+However, all 3 co-occur in only 6/13 of the promoters, thus lending credibility to hypothesis that these may be variants of the binding site of the same TF.

+However, the similar motifs in the second row (DME_ARRTCYKVRG and gimme_30_AMD_Motif5)

+co-occur in 9/13 of the foreground promoters, possibly indicating that they are the same binding site.

-Conservation analysis was performed using the method adopted by Roy et, al[6].
+Conservation analysis was performed using the method adopted by Roy et, al[9].
 Orthologous information between Thaliana and Lyrata were retrieved from Ensembl Plant Biomart v39.
 CLUSTALW2 was used to do multiple sequence alignment with gap open penalty of 10 and extension penalty of 0.1.
 A motif was defined as conserved if it occurred at the same position in the orthologous promoter alignment.

 Conclusion